-- In line with statutory requirements and good practice, the Trust Board has adopted a suite of corporate governance policies which include:
+- 31 In line with statutory requirements and good practice, the Trust Board has adopted a suite of corporate governance policies which include:

 - Standing Orders;

 - Standing Financial Instructions;

 - Scheme of delegation which sets out matters reserved for consideration by the Board and the terms of reference of Committees established by the Board;

 - Policy on fraud

-- Code of Business Conduct for Trust staff.
+- Managing conflicts of interest in the NHS.

-- The policies mentioned above are reviewed annually and proposed changes are recommended to the Board for approval.
+- 32 The policies mentioned above are reviewed annually and proposed changes are recommended to the Board for approval.